TRAIN HARD

 DEFENDER

-A firearm is only a small part of a good home defense plan.
-Like a fire drill, an effective home defense plan involves all members of the household and includes many components like answering the door, reinforcing points of access, alarm systems, cameras, secure quick-access storage, escape routes, meeting points, safe rooms, safe words, emergency contacts, first aid, the law (local, state and federal) and more.
+Think of it like a fire drill…an effective home defense plan involves all members of the household and includes many components like answering the door, reinforcing points of access, alarm systems, cameras, secure quick-access storage, escape routes, meeting points, safe rooms, safe words, emergency contacts, first aid, local, state and federal law and more.

 PURPOSE: Quickly and safely access your rifle to engage a single intruder.

 MASTERY: Depending on the training area, this drill should not take longer than 15-20 seconds.
+You may need to adjust your time depending on how and where you conduct the drill.

 PURPOSE: Quickly and safely access your rifle to engage a variable set of intruder(s) and protect a variable set of occupant(s).